cmpnd-ai/dspy-cli/docs/index.md

 - Exposing a stable HTTP interface
 - Wiring API keys and secrets
 - Implementing health checks and logging
-- Configuring routing and auto-discovery
+- Configuring routing
 - Setting up local development and testing infrastructure

 This overhead blocks small-to-medium AI features from shipping.
-A DSPy module that takes 30 minutes to write can require 4+ hours of infrastructure work before it's usable in a browser extension, Notion plugin, or web application.
+A DSPy module that takes 30 minutes to write can require hours of infrastructure work before it's usable in a browser extension, Notion integration, chat plugin, or web application.

 ## What dspy-cli Provides